Elliott Wave Theory

 - Wave 4 can never overlap wave 1 (i.e. cross into the same price area) expect within a diagonal triangle.

 Easy enough, right?
 The trouble is to understand how to use these rules to your advantage.
-In my book “Five Waves to Financial Freedom” I have explained all these with numerous examples.
+In my Elliott Wave book “Five Waves to Financial Freedom” I have explained all these with numerous examples.
 But you could see hundreds of charts in this blog itself.
-At Wavetimes.com, there are Elliott Wave examples covering dozens of asset classes.
-For instance, here is a EURUSD example of Elliott Wave analysis.
+At Wavetimes.com, there are examples covering dozens of asset classes.

 In addition to giving us the rules of Elliott Wave Theory, Ralph Elliott also discussed the personality of the waves at various positions in the cycle.
 For example, the third wave is usually the steepest wave, and is accompanied by expanding volume.
 A corrective wave in the fourth wave position is usually complex in nature.
 You will see sudden departures from normative behavior.
-Also, just when you think a correction is almost finished, a complex fourth wave will add another level of complexity to the formation.
+Also, just when you think a correction is almost finished, you could see another level of complexity added to the formation.
 These are just some examples of wave personality.

 Alternation between waves